B2B Pricing Strategy & Customer Value

 John

 Well, we have a lot of discounting and lost deals, so we think we’re facing price competition from our main competitor.
+The sales team is frustrated with the pricing.

 Wendy